dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Research_White_Paper.md

 - "The impact of AI on business" is too broad and, frankly, boring.
 What kind of AI?
 What sorts of businesses?

 - "The impact of AI chess programs on high-level competitive chess" is much more interesting.
-How has the chess changed now that computers are better than any human player and humans can use AI programs for training and planning?
+How has chess changed now that computers are better than any human player and humans can use AI programs for training and planning?
 The specificity of the question makes it meaningful.